natecostello/creepage_and_clearance/content/solutions.md

 |V_{AN-G}| &= 2500V \tag{4}\\
 \end{align*}$$`

-Note the magnitude bars now being applied!
+Note the magnitude bars now being applied.
+These quantities have phase associated with them, so we must be mindful of that.

 Note: Equations (1), (2), and (4) are the easiest to solve because they don't involve a sum of quantities with different phase, and thus can be calculated as a simple sum.